Doubts About the Promised Bounty of Genetically Modified Crops

 As much as this intuitively makes sense, I’ve often wondered if simple rest and relaxation could be just as good for you.
 The few studies conducted suggest that vacation does result in real, albeit temporary, positive effects on health and well-being.

-So when the editors at Harvard Health Publications suggested I take a look at a recent study comparing a mindfulness meditation and yoga retreat to regular vacation in terms of mental health as well as physical […]
+So when the editors at Harvard Health Publications suggested I take a look at a recent study comparing a mindfulness meditation and yoga retreat to regular vacation in terms of mental health as well as […]

 Read the Full Article